 Protect your buyer’s investment with a proper inspection

-Any house that’s being bought, sold, or refinanced in Virginia must be inspected for Wood Destroying Insects (WDI) such as termites and beetles.
+Any house that’s being bought, sold, or refinanced in Tennessee must be inspected for Wood Destroying Insects (WDI) such as termites and beetles.
 Banks require a clear WDI inspection report before funds will be transferred.

 Ark Pest Control & Prevention Inspectors offer this service.
 We examine the inside of the home, the crawl spaces and exterior, and sometimes the attic if it’s accessible.
 Our technicians inspect for termites and beetles as well as conditions that are favorable for wood destroying insects, such as moisture from plumbing and roof leaks.

 When our inspection is complete, we prepare your inspection report and note whether or not wood destroying insects were found as well as any damage that we observed.
 The written report is usually available within two to three business days.

 If we find WDI, the report is sent to the real estate agent who then informs their client (whether it be the buyer or seller) to tell them the cost of treatment.
 The real estate agent determines who will pay for the treatment.
 Once the treatment is complete, the property is reinspected and a ‘termite letter’ is issued on the property.
 This allows for the sale or refinance to close.

 The new homeowner at that point has the option to inherit the Ark Pest Control & Prevention warranty on the WDI treatment.
 The warranty includes a once yearly inspection.
 If the WDIs return, an Ark technician will return at no charge to retreat the property.